Helping Clients With Rent Board Petitions

 Knowing how and when to use these petitions, and how best to respond to them, requires analysis of the specific facts of each case.

-If you are considering filing a petition based on the any reason, including those mentioned above, or if you are a landlord and a petition has been filed against you, contact Zacks, Freedman & Patterson, PC to discuss how we may assist you in advancing your landlord and business interest and representing and protecting your rights at a San Francisco Rent Board hearing.
+If you are considering filing rent board petitions based on any reason, including those mentioned above, or if you are a landlord and a petition has been filed against you, contact Zacks & Freedman, PC to discuss how we may assist you in advancing your landlord and business interest and representing and protecting your rights at a San Francisco Rent Board hearing.